 Caring for children or aging parents, financial difficulties, work stress or relationship issues can weigh heavily on sexual vivacity.
 Is your life running rough shod over you sapping you of time or energy to engage in passion play?
 Alcohol, tobacco, anti-depressants and other meds can also take a toll.
 STDs and the physical manifestation of the disease and the unfortunate stigma attached or personal trauma can rob us of our desire to be sexual too.

 The brain is the largest sex organ of the body and feminine erotic energy is strongly tied to our heads and hearts.
 Our attitudes about sex and interestingly those of our peers, influence our sexual approach.
 What sensual and sexual permission do we give ourselves?
 Do you explore, experiment and ask for what you want?
-How is your communication with your lover(s)?
-Do church and state have a say in your bedroom activities?
+Communication is key.
+Are church and state invited to your bedroom activities?

-An interdependent blend of the physical, the emotional, the environment and mind set coalesce to generate our sex drive and how we show up as our erotic selves.
+An interdependent blend of physical, emotional, environmental and mind set coalesce as to how we show up as our erotic selves.
 Humans are highly sexual creatures, engineered to attract, desire, give and receive pleasure.
-You have the power to make it bloom or push it off the radar.
+You have the power to make it bloom, push it off the radar.

-So should you care?
-In talking with sisters, friends and female colleagues, the importance of libido in one’s life greatly differs.
+Should you care?
+Extensive female interviews reveals the importance of sex drive in life greatly differs.
 It is a universal yet very personal thing.
-If yours is low and it bothers you or is negatively impacting your life, seek help.
-Managing low libido is something to be done with medical professionals; OBGYNs, Urologists, sex therapists or even religious counselors.
+If yours is low and it is negatively impacting your life, seek help.
+Managing low libido is something to be done with medical professionals; Ob-Gyns, Urologists, Uro-gynecologists, menopause specialists, sex therapists or even religious counselors.